 If an influencer is your primary point of contact, they’ll require more convincing to get bought in initially than champions.
 They will also still need to be convinced to get a decision-maker involved.

-The person who actually uses your product or service, whether they had a say in the buying process or not.
+The person who uses your product or service, whether they had a say in the buying process.

 As individuals, end-users might fly under the radar since they don’t have a lot of decision-making authority.
 But, one end-user can influence many others and as a collective, they can have a big impact on a sales process.

 For software companies leveraging product-led growth, end-users are particularly important since they’re the people who will help spread the use of your product.

 A person who can stop the sales process from moving forward.